-Environmental Science for a Changing World introduces fundamental ecological concepts and explores the interactions between all living things, including humans, and our environment.
+Environmental Science for a Changing World, 2nd Edition, introduces fundamental ecological concepts and explores the interactions between all living things, including humans, and our environment.
 Students learn about the biosphere, major biomes, ecosystems, chemical cycles, and the role of living things in ecosystems.

 In addition to learning about environmental problems, students explore practical alternatives for protecting the environment and moving toward a sustainable future.
 More and more, the broad subject of environmental science needs to be considered on a global scale, and this course helps to increase students’ awareness of global environmental issues, as well as their role in their environment, both local and global.
 Students are encouraged to think deeply about the issues discussed and their responsibilities as citizens of the Earth.
 The interdisciplinary nature of environmental science is reinforced throughout the course.